-If you don't like cauliflower, I am going to change the way you think about this pale colored vegetable.
-I have been on a cauliflower craze lately.
-I've made roasted cauliflower, buffalo cauliflower and even tried cauliflower pizza.
-But this time I really hit the bomb.
+I've made roasted cauliflower, buffalo cauliflower, and even tried cauliflower pizza.
+But this time I really hit the bullseye.
 This cauliflower flan is so good I think I might need to invent a special emoji for after I eat it.

-The Food and Wine Conference in Orlando is next week and Florida Dairy Farmers are sponsoring a #makeitwithmilk contest.
-They are also a platinum sponsor for the conference and I'm sure I will go home with some great dairy recipes.
+I originally created this recipe several years ago for a #makeitwithmilk contest sponsored by the Florida Dairy Farmers.
 When I started to think of a dairy recipe I could create, I kept thinking flan but could not get cauliflower off my brain.
 Why not a savory flan?
-This will be my new "go to" dinner party side.
+This is a great dinner party side dish.
 I could eat this for lunch or brunch too.
 I think it could also be served as a nice fancy appetizer.

 This dish might seem difficult to make but it really isn't.
 It does take a little bit of time but you can make it in advance, reheat it in the oven and assemble it right before dinner.

 - Cooking Spray – This is essential to keep the cauliflowe flan from sticking to the ramekins.